chuckstack/introduction/README.md

 - [Pass](https://passwordstore.org) - (secrets) - simply yet powerful password tool with clients for every major platform.
 - [Zabbix](https://www.zabbix.com/) - (monitoring) monitor resources and respond to events.
 - [CrowdSec](https://www.crowdsec.net/) - (security) Proactively block known malicious IPs and activities.
+- [Nushell](https://www.nushell.sh/) - (system and data) Terminal shell with designed to understand and manipulate structured data.

 ## Guidelines for chuck-stack Selection
 The chuck-stack has been cultivated over the last 25 years.
 Here are the guidelines for inclusion.